Ventilation and Hoodfan Buying Guide

 |Mon - Fri||9:00 am - 5:30 pm|

 |Saturday||9:00 am - 5:00 pm|

-Did you know the kitchen is the main source of pollution inside your home?
+The kitchen is the main source of pollution inside your home.
 Cooking creates unhealthy heat, odours, gases, grease, steam and smoke.
 A kitchen range hood (also known as a hoodfan) is a fan with an enclosure designed to capture and vent these unwanted pollutants.
 The range hood’s internal fan effectively captures the rising column of air directly over the cooking surface and sends the contaminants outside the home.

 Home & Lifestyle Considerations

 How well a range hood performs depends on its airflow (measured in CFM - cubic feet of drawn air per minute), sound, power and ducting.
 Adequate ducting is essential to properly dispel the contaminants out of the house.
 To minimize sound associated with your range hood, purchase one with a low sone rating and ensure the ductwork serving the range hood is properly sized.